csound-plugins/csound-plugins/docs/index.md

 * [pvscrest](opcodes/pvscrest.md): Compute the spectral crest value of a spectral signal.
 * [pvsflatness](opcodes/pvsflatness.md): Compute the flatness of a spectral signal.
 * [pvsmagsum](opcodes/pvsmagsum.md): Sum all magnitudes of the bins in a pv signal
+* [pvsmagsumn](opcodes/pvsmagsumn.md): Sum all magnitudes of the bins in a pv signal
 * [pwrite](opcodes/pwrite.md): Modify pfield values of an active instrument instance
 * [pwriten](opcodes/pwriten.md): Modify pfield values of an active instrument instance created via nstance
 * [ramptrig](opcodes/ramptrig.md): A triggerable ramp between 0 and 1